0xAlessandro/n00bz/writeup.md

 but without success.
 Then i found on a [webiste][1] something interesting:
 ```
-   - $0  it's the name of the file(0st argument) that in this case was /bin/sh
+   - $0  it's 0st argument that in this case was /bin/sh since in the first line there is written #!/bin/python our script will be executed with sh-> it'lle be like sh ./jail.py
    - $1 is the first argument (filename1)
    - $2 is the second argument (dir1)
    - $9 is the ninth argument